-When Meng Wubo, the son of Meng Yizi, asks Confucius about the same question, Confucius takes a different tack, replying that, “The only time a son should make his parents worried is when he is sick.”
+When Meng Wubo, the son of Meng Yizi, asks Confucius about the same question, the sage takes a different tack, replying: “The only time a son should make his parents worried is when he is sick.”
 Presumably, his point is that while a son can’t prevent himself from becoming ill, he can make sure that he doesn’t engage in any behavior that would be a cause of concern for his parents.

-In Chapter VII, Confucius unleashes a hugely entertaining rant at his disciple Ziyou, castigating those who “regard themselves as dutiful sons simply by feeding their parents” with the same lack of respect that they “feed their dogs and horses.”
-“It is the attitude that counts,” he tells his disciple Zixia in Chapter VIII.
-“If young people just offer their help when there is work to do, or serve their elders wine and food when they need to drink and eat, how could this ever be considered as filial piety?”
+In Chapter 7, Confucius unleashes a hugely entertaining rant at his disciple Ziyou, remarking that “these days filial devotion simply means keeping your parents fed” just like “dogs and horses are looked after.”
+“It’s the attitude that counts,” he tells his disciple Zixia in Chapter 8: “If young people just offer their help when there is a job to do or serve their elders wine and food when they need to drink and eat, how could this ever be considered as filial devotion?”

-Towards the end of Book 2, Confucius links filial piety with good governance and social stability.
-In Chapter XX, he tells Ji Kangzi, the de facto ruler of the state of Lu, that he would gain the loyalty of the people by showing them that he was “a good son and a loving father.”
+Towards the end of Book 2, Confucius links filial devotion with good governance and social stability.
+In Chapter 20, he tells Ji Kangzi, the de facto ruler of the state of Lu, that he would gain the loyalty of the people by showing them that he was filial.

-In the following chapter, he goes on to argue that all men can contribute to the smooth running of the government “simply by acting as a good son and being kind to your brothers.”
+In the following chapter, he goes on to argue that all men can contribute to the smooth running of the government “by being filial to your parents and being kind to your brothers.

-Although Confucius never gave a single definition of the meaning of filial piety, he was very clear that he saw it as the duty of both the ruler and his people and the foundation of social stability and cohesiveness.
-Failure to practice it not just according to the proper conventions but also in the right spirit would lead not just to the breakdown of families but also society.
+Although Confucius never gave a single definition of the meaning of filial devotion, he was very clear that he saw it as the duty of both the ruler and his people and the foundation of social stability and cohesiveness.
+Failure to practice filial devotion not just according to the proper conventions but also in the right spirit would lead not just to the breakdown of families but also society.